kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 Each holder of a TSO authorization must—

-\(a\) Amend the document required by §21.605 as necessary to reflect changes in the organization and provide these amendments to the FAA.
+\(a\) Amend the document required by [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.605   Organization.|§21.605]] as necessary to reflect changes in the organization and provide these amendments to the FAA.

 \(b\) Maintain a quality system in compliance with the data and procedures approved for the TSO authorization;

 \(c\) Ensure that each manufactured article conforms to its approved design, is in a condition for safe operation, and meets the applicable TSO;

 \(d\) Mark the TSO article for which an approval has been issued.
-Marking must be in accordance with part 45 of this chapter, including any critical parts;
+Marking must be in accordance with [[Volume 1/C Aircraft/0045 Identification and registration marking.md|part 45 of this chapter]], including any critical parts;

 \(e\) Identify any portion of the TSO article (e.g., sub-assemblies, component parts, or replacement articles) that leave the manufacturer's facility as FAA approved with the manufacturer's part number and name, trademark, symbol, or other FAA approved manufacturer's identification;